 Toadying Tad, the boss’s nephew, may always earn more than you.
 And there will always be promotions or raises that don’t come quickly enough.
 But you can begin to understand why you react the way you do.
 And then find ways not only to check in with your rising emotions, but also to change the way you perceive your job and yourself at work.
 Those things show.

-Our greatest ally is self-awareness.
-And a belief in ourselves.
-Knowing that one small step at a time, we can make things better.
-More tips on that to come.
 For now, just try catching yourself as the anger rises.
 And replace that wasted energy with a plan to get yourself some assignments you do want.
+Or, if where you are is the source of your anger and nothing significant can change, then it may be time to think about a better job.
 Positive action helps.
-And feeling even a little less angry is a good start.
+And feeling even a little less powerless is a good start.

 More posts to help: